learnrelay/learnrelay/content/connections/what-is-a-connection.md

 We can actually think of the `viewer` as a node in our data graph that is connected with all the different data nodes through different connections like `allPokemons` as fields on the `viewer` object - these connections consist of several edges, which we can query by selecting the `edges` field on the connection `allPokemons`.
 Then we can finally select which fields to query on the individual `node`.

-This way we can traverse our data graph by starting at the viewer, and just follow edges that we are interested in.
+This way we can traverse our data graph by starting at the viewer and following the edges we are interested in.

-Putting it all together like this, we can fetch all pokemons with this query:
+Putting it all together, we can fetch all pokemons with this query:

 ```graphql
 query {